-Interpersonal communication is a process where feelings, ideas, thoughts and information are exchanged face-to-face between two or more person via verbal or non-verbal means.
-Body language, tone of voice, facial expressions, listening, gestures, expression and messages of one person are part of interpersonal skills and can be improved with the help of feedback, knowledge and practice.
+Interpersonal communication refers to the process where feelings, ideas, thoughts and information are exchanged face-to-face between two or more person via verbal or non-verbal means.
+Body language, tone of voice, facial expressions, listening, gestures, expression and messages of one person are part of interpersonal skills of spoken communication and can be improved with the help of feedback, knowledge and practice.

 Interpersonal communication skills add inherent value to a conversation, improve communication and take it to another level.
 In today’s competitive times it has proved invaluable, potent and necessary in improving employee relationships in the workplace.